osrf/gazebo_tutorials/camera_save/tutorial.md

 ffmpeg -r 30 -pattern_type glob -i '/tmp/camera_save_tutorial/default_camera_link_my_camera*.jpg' -c:v libx264 my_camera.mp4
 ```

-If you have Ubuntu Trusty, you might have `avconv` instead of `ffmpeg`
+If you have Ubuntu Trusty or a newer version, you might have `avconv` instead of `ffmpeg`
 ([here is some of the backstory](https://en.wikipedia.org/wiki/Libav#Fork_from_FFmpeg)).
 The following command can be used with `avconv`: